AnyChart/docs.anychart.com/Basic_Charts/Waterfall_Chart.md

 The default data mode is **difference**.
 It means that the "value" data field is interpreted as the difference between the current point and the previous one, the absolute value being calculated automatically.

-In **absolute** data mode, the "value" field is interpreted as the absolute value of a point, and the difference is calculated automatically.
+In the **absolute** data mode, the "value" field is interpreted as the absolute value of a point, and the difference is calculated automatically.

 The sample below shows how to set the data mode: